ansible/ansible-examples/mongodb/README.md

 Another thing to notice is that NoSQL-style databases have a looser consistency model.
-As an example, the second document in the users collection has an additonal field of 'last name'.
+As an example, the second document in the users collection has an additional field of 'last name'.

 ### Data Replication
 ------------------------------------